 And such a pity, for Ben Affleck delivers a commendable performance.
 His character’s suave deadliness and idiosyncrasies engages.
 I believe most viewers would feel strongly inclined to cheer for him during those oh-so-awesome moments.

-Which is a pity for Ben Affleck delivers a commendable performance.
-His character’s suave deadliness, and child-like quirkiness, quickly engages, and one is inclined to cheer for him during those oh-so-awesome moves.
-For me, this brings in the question of whether Affleck would have fared better in his other major role of 2016, i.e. Batman, if given a script that doesn’t portray him as an unthinking blockhead.
-I think so.
-I could also easily imagine The Accountant as Bats, The Voice as Oracle, Marybeth Medina as an alternate Commissioner Gordon, etc. In that sense, I think I wouldn’t mind a sequel to this movie.
-One with a better script, that is.
-That is unlikely to happen, though.
+It was while watching these killer moves that my mind also strayed, and I began to wonder whether Affleck would have fared better in his other major role of 2016, i.e. Batman, had he been given a better script.
+I should think so.
+The Accountant, on the whole, felt more Batman to me than BvS.
+I could also easily imagine The Accountant as Bats, The Voice as Oracle, Marybeth Medina as an alternate Commissioner Gordon, etc. By extension, I guess that means there is hope in Affleck’s future performances as Batman.
+As for The Accountant, I doubt we would see a sequel.
 Why would producers splurge on two so similar characters?
-The Accountant is likely to end up as one of those movies you watch on paid TV, only when there’s a flash 1.99 sale.
+The Accountant is likely to end up as one of those movies most would watch on cable.
+But only when there is a flash sale.

 Check out my other snappy movie reviews!